 * Applicants graduating according to the British system must submit at least 2 A Level exams (Those who graduate during summer 2020 can apply with either 4 AS levels or with 1 A level + 2 AS levels.
 2 A levels must be presented by July 31, 2020)

 If you applied last year as well and already sent the required documents by post, it might not be necessary to resubmit all documents by post this year.
 Please contact the Student Admissions for details.

 Important information for Finnish applicants

-The list of admission requirements given above also applies to Finnish applicants, including the SAT Subject Test in Biology E/M.
+The list of admission requirements given above also applies to Finnish applicants, including the SAT Subject Test in Biology E/M or Chemistry.

 Regarding secondary education documents, applicants from Finland must submit an officially certified copy of the upper secondary school leaving certificate (Lukion päästötodistus) and of the matriculation examination certificate in Finnish, also certified translations of both documents into English.

 Applicants will receive feedback, notifications and official admission offers through the DreamApply system to their e-mail.
 The decisions on applications will be made based on the electronic copies added to DreamApply.